steinbergmedia/vst3_dev_portal/src/pages/Getting+Started/How+to+setup+my+system.md

 >**Specific on Windows**
 >
 >---
-> You have to adapt your Windows right access to allow creation of symbolic links for VST3 plug-ins: [Check HERE!](./Preparation+on+Windows.md)
+> You have to adapt your Windows right access to allow creation of symbolic links for VST 3 plug-ins: [Check HERE!](./Preparation+on+Windows.md)

 ## Get a VST 3 host application